Any type of work or official university activity that takes place away from the university is covered by this policy.

 - Ensuring that adequate resources are provided to ensure that risks from work that takes place away from the University are kept to a minimum;

 - Ensuring that arrangements are in place for all participants to be fully briefed before and during all off-campus work in which they participate;

 - Ensuring compliance with the University’s “Procedure for responding to significant incidents overseas which may affect University of Bath students and staff” where necessary.

-Line Managers and Employees with responsibility for supervising students are responsible for:
+Line Managers of University staff and Academic staff with responsibility for supervising post-graduate research students are responsible for:

 Carrying out suitable risk assessments for all off-site working and communicating the findings to relevant workers.
 This includes: